CQCL/pytket-benchmarking-store/README.md

     The [`to_pickle`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_pickle.html) method can then be used on this DataFrame to construct `data.pkl`.

 A directory containing these three components can be uploaded as a circuit suite via a pull request.
-Note that there are test run on the opening of Pull Requests which will check that the circuit suite is correctly formatted.
+Note that there are tests run on the opening of Pull Requests which will check that the circuit suite is correctly formatted.

 ## With [pytket-benchmarking](https://github.com/CQCL/pytket-benchmarking/tree/main)